 • various mathematical models;

-In the practice of synoptic forecasts, a simplified approach is used, when the humidity is calculated approximately, taking into account the temperature difference and the dew point (marks when excess moisture falls in the form of precipitation).
-This approach allows you to determine the required indicators with an accuracy of 90-95%, which is more than enough for everyday needs.
+In the practice of synoptic forecasts, a simplified approach is used when humidity is calculated approximately, taking into account the temperature difference and the dew point (the mark when excess moisture falls in the form of precipitation).
+This approach allows you to determine the required indicators with 90-95% accuracy, which is more than enough for everyday needs.

 Dependence on natural factors

 The content of water molecules in the air depends on climatic features specific region, weather conditions, atmospheric pressure and some other conditions.
-Yes, the largest absolute humidity observed in tropical and coastal zones and reaches 5%.
-Relative humidity additionally depends on the fluctuations of a number of factors discussed earlier.
-During a rainy period with conditions of low atmospheric pressure, relative humidity can reach 85-95%.
-High pressure reduces the saturation of water vapor in the atmosphere, thus lowering their level.
+Yes, the greatest absolute humidity observed in tropical and coastal zones and reaches 5%.
+Relative humidity is further affected by fluctuations in a number of factors discussed earlier.
+During the rainy season with conditions of low atmospheric pressure, relative humidity levels can reach 85-95%.
+High pressure reduces the saturation of water vapor in the atmosphere, lowering its level accordingly.

 An important feature of relative humidity is its dependence on the thermodynamic state.
 The natural equilibrium humidity is 100%, which, of course, is unattainable due to the extreme instability of the climate.
-Technogenic factors also affect fluctuations in atmospheric humidity.
-In the conditions of megacities, there is an increased evaporation of moisture from asphalt surfaces, simultaneously with the release of a large amount of suspended particles and carbon monoxide.
-This causes a strong decrease in humidity in most cities of the world.
+Technogenic factors also influence fluctuations in atmospheric humidity.
+In megacities, there is increased evaporation of moisture from asphalt surfaces, simultaneously with the release of large amounts of suspended particles and carbon monoxide.
+This causes a strong decrease in humidity in most cities around the world.

-The limits of atmospheric humidity that are comfortable for a person range from 40 to 70%.
-Prolonged exposure to conditions of a strong deviation from this norm can cause a noticeable deterioration in well-being, up to the development of pathological conditions.
+The limits of atmospheric humidity that are comfortable for humans range from 40 to 70%.
+Prolonged stay in conditions of strong deviation from this norm can cause a noticeable deterioration in well-being, up to the development of pathological conditions.
 It should be noted that a person is especially sensitive to excessively low humidity, experiencing a number of characteristic symptoms:

 • irritation of mucous membranes;